-This document describes ways of security improvement and how to protect your system from some kind of fraud.
+This document describes ways of improving security and protecting your system from fraud.

 Listed is an overview of Sippy's current security features:

 - Complicated passwords - default password template is a minimum of 7 alphanumeric digits.
 Password templates are customized by on a per-account basis by our support team.